Agenus Reports Fourth Quarter and Full Year 2022 Financial Results and Outlines 2023 Objectives

 - Existing corporate collaborations have potential to generate up to $2.7B in future milestones plus royalties; nine new Phase 1 and 2 trials were launched by partners in 2022

-/EIN News/ -- LEXINGTON, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Agenus Inc. (Nasdaq: AGEN), an immuno-oncology company with a pipeline of immunological agents targeting cancer and infectious disease, today provided a corporate update and reported financial results for the fourth quarter and full year 2022.
+LEXINGTON, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Agenus Inc. AGEN, an immuno-oncology company with a pipeline of immunological agents targeting cancer and infectious disease, today provided a corporate update and reported financial results for the fourth quarter and full year 2022.

 "Agenus has entered 2023 with strong momentum across our extensive and diverse clinical pipeline of immuno-oncology programs.
 Our anchor programs, botensilimab (Fc-enhanced, multi-functional anti-CTLA-4) and balstilimab (anti-PD-1), show exciting potential in combination to treat a broad spectrum of treatment-resistant cancers," said Garo Armen, PhD, Chairman, and Chief Executive Officer of Agenus.
 "With the growing body of data demonstrating robust, consistent, and durable efficacy signals from a trial of over 300 patients across nine metastatic, late-line cancers, we are expediting the expansion of our botensilimab/balstilimab development program in MSS CRC and other priority indications."